 \section{Conclusions}

 Many real-world problems can be modeled as submodular functions and have problems with dynamically changing constraints.
 We have contributed to the area of submodular optimization with dynamic constraints.
 Key to the investigations have been the adaptability of algorithms when constraints change.
 We have shown that an adaptive version of the generalized greedy algorithm frequently considered in submodular constrained optimization is not able to maintain a $\phi$\nobreakdash-approximation.
 Furthermore, we have pointed out that the population-based POMC algorithm is able to cater for and recompute $\phi$\nobreakdash-approximations for related constraints bounds in an efficient way.
-We challenged POMC and greedy approaches against EAMC as a recently introduced algorithm with polynomial expected running time, and NSGA-II as an advanced multi-objective algorithm in practice.
+We challenged POMC and greedy approaches against EAMC as a recently introduced algorithm with polynomial expected running time, and NSGA-II with different population sizes as advanced multi-objective algorithms in practice.
 Our experimental results confirm the advantage of POMC and NSGA-II over the considered greedy approaches on important real-world problems.
-Furthermore, they show that evolutionary algorithms are able to significantly improve their performance over time when dealing with dynamic changes.
+Furthermore, the experiments show that evolutionary algorithms are able to significantly improve their performance over time when dealing with dynamic changes.